 In contrast to the difficulty of taming corruption through top-down initiatives from the international level, people-powered resistance efforts have had notable successes.
-For example, citizens' groups in South Korea, fatigued with governmental corruption and blocked from monitoring the performance of officials in the National Assembly, responded by devising a plan to blacklist the most corrupt politicians and force them from office.317 Because this plan was in violation of an election law, the action was technically civil disobedience and organizers took the risk of fines and imprisonment into account in devising their strategy.
-But anger against public corruption was so high that within a short time, a large coalition including 1,104 civic networks and groups emerged and joined the effort.318 Through a campaign involving a wide variety of tactics, the coalition succeeded with its plan.
-Worldwide anti-corruption movements have used a variety of such inventive tactics.319
+For example, citizens' groups in South Korea, fatigued with governmental corruption and blocked from monitoring the performance of officials in the National Assembly, responded by devising a plan to blacklist the most corrupt politicians and force them from office.
+Because this plan was in violation of an election law, the action was technically civil disobedience and organizers took the risk of fines and imprisonment into account in devising their strategy.
+But anger against public corruption was so high that within a short time, a large coalition including 1,104 civic networks and groups emerged and joined the effort.
+Through a campaign involving a wide variety of tactics, the coalition succeeded with its plan.
+Worldwide anti-corruption movements have used a variety of such inventive tactics.
+319

 Perhaps the greatest successes in combatting corruption thus far have occurred through the combined efforts of top-down global governance initiatives and bottom-up people power.
 As noted above, top officials in Guatemala, including the president, have resigned and been criminally prosecuted on a variety of corruption charges following massive anti-corruption demonstrations that were held in the spring and summer of 2015.
 These events were made possible by an extraordinary international-national collaboration that was without precedent in international relations.
 In late 2006, the government of Guatemala and the UN signed an agreement creating the International Commission Against Impunity in Guatemala (CICIG), an independent commission operating under Guatemalan law with the power to initiate investigations, act as a complementary prosecutor in court proceedings, promote disciplinary administrative processes against any officials, and recommend legal, judicial, and institutional reforms.
 Because of its backing by the international community and its authorization under Guatemalan law, this commission had the resources and political will to investigate and prosecute corruption at the highest levels of the Guatemalan government.
 But it took the anti-corruption movement that emerged after the CICIG published its report to force out the top public officials implicated by CICIG.
+CICIG's achievements are currently being rolled back, thanks in large measure to the lack of support from the Trump administration; but they provide a model of what international-domestic cooperation-driven change could look like.